trynoice/website/content/privacy-policy.md

 section of the app(s).
 However, we retain your data for up to 14 days on our servers post account deletion, and the following exceptions apply.

-- We do not delete the Stripe billing data associated with your email address.
+- We retain your Noice Premium purchase history and billing data.
+However, we strip your personal information from this data.
 - We do not immediately delete your IP address and user agent from our server access logs.
 We purge these access logs on their regular timelines.
 - We do not delete the Android App Performance Data since we can not identify